Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/internship-mentorship.md

 ## Overview

-This framework defines the mentorship model, evaluation criteria, and feedback mechanisms for the SkyMirror internship program.
+This framework defines the mentorship model, evaluation criteria, and feedback mechanisms for the Skymirror internship program.
 It ensures consistent, high-quality mentorship and fair, transparent evaluation of intern performance.

 **Audience:** Mentors, Interns, Program Lead
 **Last Updated:** December 2024